stephaneVercouillieBMID/slate/source/login.html.md

 <aside class="notice">By opposition to the OpenID Connect specifications, POST method is not authorized when triggering the itsme® App through the Universal/App Link mechanism only support the HTTP GET method on the Authorisation Endpoint.
 More information about Universal links and App links can be found in the <a href="#UniversalLinks">section 3.3</a>.
 </aside>

-The OpenID Connect Core specification defines a number of mandatory and recommended parameters to integrate in the HTTPS GET query string:
+The OpenID Connect Core specification defines a number of parameters to integrate in the HTTPS GET query string:

 Parameter | Required | Description
 :-------- | :--------| :-----